What are the Hierarchy/Levels of Management?

 - Maintains discipline and cooperation in the workplace.

-- May help in effective and efficient accomplishment of organizational goals and objectives.
+- May help in the effective and efficient accomplishment of organizational goals and objectives.